Dow Corning: History

-Dow Corning was formally established in 1943 as a joint venture between the American conglomerates Dow Chemical and Corning Glass to explore the potential of silicone and was a manufacturer of products for use by the U.S. military in World War II.
-The company began operating its first plant, in Midland, MI, in 1945.
-Dr. E. C. Sullivan was named president, and Dr. William R. Collings was named general manager in 1943.
+Dow Corning was formally established in 1943 as a joint venture between the American conglomerates Dow Chemical and Corning Glass to explore the potential of silicone, and was a manufacturer of products for use by the U.S. military in World War II.
+The company began operating its first plant in Midland, Michigan in 1945.
+Dr. E.C.
+Sullivan was named president, and Dr. William R. Collings was named general manager in 1943.
 Dr. Collings later became president from 1954 until 1962.
 It expanded into Canada and Europe in 1948, and into South America and Japan in 1961.

 A large, majority-owned subsidiary of Dow Corning Corporation is the Hemlock Semiconductor Corporation.
 It is one of the world's largest producers of high-purity polycrystalline silicon, which is sold in varying purity grades for use in both semiconductor silicon wafer manufacture and photovoltaics applications as solar cells.

 On November 13, 2014, The Dow Chemical Company's former CEO Andrew N. Liveris revealed in a presentation to investors that Corning Incorporated intended to exit the joint venture of 71 years, citing other priorities.
 Following the December 11, 2015 announcement that it would merge with DuPont, Dow also announced on the same day that it had reached a deal to acquire Corning's stake in Dow Corning in exchange for $4.8 billion in cash and Corning gaining a roughly 40% stake in Hemlock Semiconductor Corporation.
 Dow Chemical assumed full ownership of Dow Corning on June 1, 2016.
 The company changed its name to Dow Silicones Corporation in 2018.